MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/pop-ups.md

 ## Guiding Users Through Tasks

 The [UIActionSheet](https://developer.apple.com/library/ios/documentation/uikit/reference/uiactionsheet_class/Reference/Reference.html) is a common UI element in iOS.
-The Xamarin.Forms [`DisplayActionSheet`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.DisplayActionSheet(System.String,System.String,System.String,System.String[])/) method lets you include this control in cross-platforms apps, rendering native alternatives in Android and UWP.
+The Xamarin.Forms [`DisplayActionSheet`](xref:Xamarin.Forms.Page.DisplayActionSheet*) method lets you include this control in cross-platforms apps, rendering native alternatives in Android and UWP.

-To display an action sheet, `await` [`DisplayActionSheet`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.DisplayActionSheet(System.String,System.String,System.String,System.String[])/) in any [`Page`](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/), passing the message and button labels as strings.
+To display an action sheet, `await` [`DisplayActionSheet`](xref:Xamarin.Forms.Page.DisplayActionSheet*) in any [`Page`](xref:Xamarin.Forms.Page), passing the message and button labels as strings.
 The method returns the string label of the button that was clicked by the user.
 A simple example is shown here:

 ```csharp
 async void OnActionSheetSimpleClicked (object sender, EventArgs e)